kanekiNeil28/TourEase/README.md

 The system also includes information about Activities that tourists can do, like island hopping or snorkeling.
 These are stored in the Activities table, and linked to each destination through the Activities_Destination table.
 The Amenities table lists features or services that a destination can offer, like Wi-Fi, beachfront, or parking.
 The Amenities_Destination table connects these amenities to specific destinations.
 Lastly, the News table stores news or announcements.
 This includes the title, headline, body, image, and date.
 This helps inform users about updates, promos, or events in the area.

+## *Constraits*

+• The system requires an active internet connection, so it may not work well in areas with weak signals.

+• It supports only English and Tagalog for now, limiting use by non-local or foreign tourists.

+• Depends on regular updates from tourism authorities and resort owners to maintain accurate data.

+• Limited user training: some users unfamiliar with QR-based systems may need guidance.

+## *Limitations*

+• The system is designed specifically for Calatagan, Batangas, so it’s not ready for other locations unless modified.

+• No personalized AI-based recommendations; only basic suggestions and popular destinations.

+• Offline mode and multi-language support are not yet implemented.

+• Accuracy of maps and guides depends on integration with Maps API and local data.

+## *Dependencies*

+- **External Services:** - Maps API for navigation

+- **Tourism Authorities:** -  For updated information on resorts, fees, and emergency contacts.

+- **Device Requirements:** - Smartphones with camera for QR scanning, internet-enabled.